squinkylabs/SquinkyVCV/docs/booty-shifter.md

 Many users have reported that Thread Booster helps significantly.
 Others have reported that it does not help at all.
 No one has reported a detrimental effect.

-For a deeper dive the Thead Booster, you should read [this document](./thread-booster.md).
+For a deeper dive into the Thread Booster, you should read [this document](./thread-booster.md).

 Thread Booster has a UI that lets you boost the priority of the audio thread.
 There are three arbitrary settings: normal, boosted, and real time.
 When the switch is in the bottom position, the plugin does nothing; the audio thread keeps its default priority.
 In the boost (middle) position, it sets the thread priority to the highest priority non-real-time setting.
 In the real-time position it attempts to set it to the highest possible priority, or near it.